Originate/guide/pull_requests.md

 best in __Refactoring: Improving the Design of Existing Code__:

 > “Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.“

+* be polite and constructive, make concrete suggestions.
+  Remember that written language lacks emotional context and body language, and is easily misunderstood.
+* If you are tagged, you have to look at the code.
+You can still look at other pull requests if you want to
+* Do the code review within half a day of when you are tagged.
+The other person cannot ship their feature without your feedback!
+* Keep discussions short, if the conversation goes back and forth more than 2 times, its probably better to talk in person
+* the tech lead has the last word in disagreements
+* things to look out for in a code review
+  * Is every piece of code in the right place, i.e. model code in a model, controller logic in a controller, app-specific helper code in a helper, generic helper code in a library?
+  * Do all classes have only one responsibility?
+  * Do all methods do only one thing?
+  * If a method has a side-effect, is that clear from the name, and otherwise documented?
+  * Are all classes/methods/variables named properly so that the code is self-describing?
+  * Is everything as private as possible, i.e. only the intended public interface is public?
+  * Are too many things private?
+This could be an indication that you should extract a class.
+  * Are all files within a reasonable size (e.g., less than 100 lines of code)?
+  * Are all methods less than 10 lines of code?
+  * No law of demeter violations (providing whole objects to methods when all that’s needed is the value of one attribute of them)?
+  * Is everything tested?
+Is each thing tested enough?
+Is it not over-tested?
+  * Are there tests for private methods?
+This shouldn't happen, it is a code smell.
+  * Every class should have a small comment describing what it represents/does.
+Public methods should have comments describing what they are for, or when to call them, if this isn’t obvious from the code.
+Comments shouldn’t describe what the method does (this is visible from looking at the code).
+  * Are there any obvious performance-problems, like making a database query for each loop iteration, rather than using a more optimized query that loads all data at once?
+  * Spacing errors like no empty line between methods, or too many empty lines
+  * There shouldn’t be any commented-out code.
+  * There should be no debug statements like `console.log` or the likes.
+  * There should be no TODO's, as this is often a crutch for being lazy.

 ## Who Does Code Reviews